 Word has it that Jalama is scheduled for resurfacing soon (written on 5/17), so a) the surface problems may be a thing of the past, and b) you may run into road work.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Park at the intersection of Jalama Rd. and Hwy 1.
 There’s a large dirt parking lot a stone’s throw up Jalama.
 Ride to the ocean.
-About 4 miles in you’ll start a pretty serious climb, summit, then do a pretty serious descent.
+About 4 miles in you’ll start a pretty serious 1-mile climb, summit, then do a pretty serious descent.
 Everything else just rolls up and down peacefully.

-About a mile from the end, you summit a small hill, and the ocean and coastline is all before you (see photo below).
+About a mile from the end, you summit a small hill, and the ocean and coastline are all before you (see photo below).
 The road drops steeply away in front of you, and it’s a big, fast 10% esse curve plummit to the beach.
 Now kick back.
 Adopt the relaxed vibe.
 Grab a burger at the surf shack.
 Say to someone, “That ho-dad grommet really ate it when he tried to hang ten in that woodie.”